 What is Myopia?

-Near-sightedness, or “Myopia,” is the condition of the eye that focuses light, or the image of what we perceive, in front of the retina, the back portion of our eye which interprets the image, to send to the brain and create our visual perception.
-This causes distant objects to appear blurry, while close objects appear in focus.
-Myopia affects nearly 22% of the world’s population, is most prevalent in developed countries, and by some is considered to be an epidemic influenced by our heavy indoor and screen time, focusing mostly on close objects under fluorescent lighting, and not enough time spent outdoors with natural light and distant objects.
+Myopia, or near-sightedness, is the condition of the eye that focuses the image of what we perceive in front of the retina to send to the brain and create our visual perception.
+This causes distant objects to appear blurry while close objects appear in focus.
+Myopia affects nearly 22% of the world’s population and it is most prevalent in developed countries.
+This condition is considered to be an epidemic influenced by heavy indoor time and screen time, as well as from focusing mostly on close objects under fluorescent lighting combined with not enough time spent outdoors with natural light and distant objects.

 Does Myopia get worse?

-Yes.
-Our bodies have an immense and natural ability to heal themselves and compensate for environmental factors that contribute to imperfection.
-Our eyes are no exception.
+Yes, it does.
+Our bodies have an immense and natural ability to heal themselves and compensate for environmental factors that contribute to imperfection, and our eyes are no exception.
 In fact, the retina has the ability to detect a blurred image and stimulate cell growth in order to achieve an optimal position for a focused image.
-However, there are several factors that contribute to inaccuracy and therefore, worse vision, including using regular prescription glasses or contacts, as well as not correcting or treating the condition.
+However, there are several factors that contribute to inaccuracy (therefore, worse vision) including using regular prescription glasses or contacts as well as not correcting or treating the condition.